MateuszPestka/Project-1/readme.md

   - The transition for the accordion style FAQ were taken from [Supfort](https://supfort.com/css-accordion-animation)

-  - I have made slight changes of the codes above to suit my website but the I learnt the code and have used substantial parts of the code above for my website.
+  - I have made slight changes of the codes above to suit my website but I learnt the code from the website and have used substantial parts of the code above for the website.

 ### **Media**